Dcohen52/Placeholdr/README.md

 ## Features:
 * **Templating:** Placeholdr provides advanced template functionality, including variable substitution, template inheritance, includes, control structures, filters, custom tags, and macros.
 * **Simple syntax:** The syntax used by Placeholdr is simple and intuitive, using double curly braces (e.g., {{ variable }}) for placeholders, and special syntax (e.g., {% if condition %} ... {% endif %}) for control structures.
+* **Custom Syntax:** Placeholdr allows developers to customize the syntax used for placeholders and control structures, enabling them to use any syntax they want.
 * **Inheritance:** Placeholdr supports template inheritance, allowing developers to create a base template with common elements and then extend it with more specific templates.
 * **Includes:** Placeholdr allows for including other template files within a template using the {% include "path/to/template" %} syntax, promoting modularity and reusability.
 * **Control Structures:** Placeholdr offers a variety of control structures like {% if condition %}, {% endif %}, {% for item in iterable %}, and {% endfor %} to enable dynamic content generation.